termicoder/termicoder/README.rst

 Contribute
 ----------
-Visit https://github.com/diveshuttam/termicoder for information on how to contribute
+Visit project's homepage for information on how to contribute